coreui/coreui/docs/layouts/partials/callouts/info-prefersreducedmotion.md

-The animation effect of this component is dependent on the `prefers-reduced-motion` media query.
-See the [reduced motion section of our accessibility documentation](/getting-started/accessibility/#reduced-motion).
+This component's animation effect relies on the `prefers-reduced-motion` media query.
+For more information, refer to the [reduced motion section of our accessibility documentation](/getting-started/accessibility/#reduced-motion).